 The training tools are aimed at providing newly appointed and serving members of the judiciary with a solid understanding of the Bangalore Principles of Judicial Conduct and the requirements of article 11 of the United Nations Convention against Corruption.
 Strong demand for such tools was identified through cooperation with Member States under the Global Programme.
-The package of training tools will consist of an e-Learning course , a self-directed course, and a trainers' manual .
-The three components are described to the right.
-The e-Learning course and manual are now available online and the self-directed course will be finalized in early 2019.
-Translations into additional languages will be provided in early 2019 as well.
+The package of training tools consists of an e-Learning course, a self-directed course and a trainers' manual .
+To learn more about the three components please read the descriptions to the right or watch our instructional video.
+The e-Learning course is now available in Arabic, English, French, Russian and Spanish and additional language versions will be provided in 2019 for the trainers' manual and self-directed course.

 Several jurisdictions worldwide have already begun piloting the implementation of the new tools.
 Pilot site cooperation includes: